Lifetime mortgages

 Adviser fees

-These vary significantly, with some brokers charging thousands of pounds, so be sure to shop around.
+These can vary significantly, with some brokers charging thousands of pounds, so it’s worth shopping around.

 What are the alternatives to a lifetime mortgage?